pbnj/git-ignore/README.md

 ## Install

-`npm install -g gitignorer`
+`npm install -g git-ignore`

 ## Usage

-- You can pass the language as an argument (e.g. `gitignorer node`), which will create the proper `.gitignore` file for the given language.
+- You can pass the language as an argument (e.g. `ignore node`), which will create the proper `.gitignore` file for the given language.
-- Or you can call the CLI without arguments (e.g. `gitignorer`), which will prompt you with a list of languages to pick from.
+- Or you can call the CLI without arguments (e.g. `ignore`), which will prompt you with a list of languages to pick from.